-used the simulator to estimate the time it would We take to achieve rehabilitation under selected management We assumed the survival of eggs to hatching was schemes.
-12% (Peck 1981) and used levels of survival for fry-tostage of 0.05, 0.01, and 0.005.
-Real-world vearling estimates of fry-to-yearling survival are not available, but these figures represent some reasonable think we We defined the condition for rehabilitation possibilities. to be the production of 25,000 wild fish of age 4, because this is approximately the number of age-4 fish currently produced by stocking 100,000 yearlings per year.
+used the simulator to estimate the time it would We take to achieve rehabilitation under selected management schemes.
+We assumed the survival of eggs to hatching was 12% (Peck 1981) and used levels of survival for fry-tostage of 0.05, 0.01, and 0.005. yearling Real-world estimates of fry-to-yearling survival are not available, but think these figures represent we some reasonable possibilities.
+We defined the condition for rehabilitation to be the production of 25,000 wild fish of age 4, because this is approximately the number of age-4 fish currently produced by stocking 100,000 yearlings per year.
 We started the simulation in 1979, using the estimated number and age structure of fish for that year as the initial population.